 The College entered into an agreement on April 4, 2014 to lease a space from the Developer to operate a fitness center on the Campus Town premises.
 The lease term is 10 years beginning August 2015 with two options to renew for an additional five years.
 The Base Rent for year one was \$196 annually plus Additional Rent equal to the College's percentage of the cost of expenses as included in the lease agreement.
 Future years' Base Rent will also increase in accordance with the lease agreement.
 Rental payments began on the Rent Commencement Date (September 14, 2015) in accordance with the lease agreement.
-In fiscal year 2018 there were rental payments by the College totaling \$202.
+In fiscal years 2019 and 2018 there were rental payments by the College totaling \$206 and \$202, respectively.
 The minimum annual base rental commitments approximate the following:

 Annual Rental Commitments

 Amount

 Year ending June 30:

-2019 \$ 206

-2020 211
+2020 \$ 211

 2021 215

 2022 219

 2023 224

-2024-2026 508
+2024 228

+2025-2026 280

-\$ 1,583
+\$ 1,377

 Under the fitness center lease agreement, the College is responsible for the capital tenant improvements to prepare the leased property for its intended use.
-As of June 30, 2018 \$1,456 of capital construction costs have been incurred and were recorded as leasehold improvements in the statements of net position.
+As of June 30, 2019, \$1,456 of capital construction costs have been incurred and were recorded as leasehold improvements in the statements of net position, this cost remained unchanged from fiscal year 2018.
 The cost of these leasehold improvements will be depreciated on a straight-line basis over the 10 year term of the lease agreement.

 To facilitate the construction and operation of the bookstore in Campus Town, the Corporation was engaged to act as an intermediary between the College, Barnes & Noble College Booksellers, LLC (Barnes & Noble) and PRC Campus Partners, LLC (PRC).
 The Corporation entered into a ten year service management agreement dated April 4, 2014 with Barnes & Noble to manage and operate a hybrid campus and general interest retail bookstore in the space leased by the Corporation in the Campus Town development.
 Beginning on the Bookstore Services Commencement Date (August 3, 2015), Barnes & Noble will pay the Corporation a minimum annual guaranteed commission of \$650 with additional commission paid based on the specified percentages of gross sales in accordance with the agreement terms.
 After the Corporation pays the space rental payments to the landlord and other operational costs and deducts certain amounts for tenant fit-out as described below, excess commission will be transferred to the College.
-In fiscal year 2018 there was no excess commission to be transferred to the College.
-In fiscal year 2018, \$36 was due to be reimbursed to the Corporation for certain expenses related to the bookstore operations.
+In fiscal years 2019 and 2018 there was no excess commission to be transferred to the College.
+In fiscal years 2019 and 2018, \$53 and \$36, respectively, was due to be reimbursed to the Corporation for certain expenses related to the bookstore operations.

 The Chairs of the Corporation Board of Directors and the College Board of Trustees executed an agreement dated July 7, 2015 whereby the College provided \$250 to the Corporation for reimbursement of the bookstore fit-out and tenant improvement costs.
 Additionally, the agreement stipulates that the remainder of the fit-out and tenant improvement costs of \$1,085 are to be repaid to the Corporation from the bookstore commission revenue during the first five years of the Barnes & Noble agreement based on a capital reimbursement schedule.
-The amount repaid for the year ended June 30, 2018 was \$226.
-The remaining years four and five are to be repaid as follows.
+The amounts repaid for both years ended June 30, 2019 and 2018 was \$226.
+The remaining year five is to be repaid as follows.

 Capital Reimbursement Schedule

 Principal Interest Total

 Year ending June 30:

-2019 \$ 209 17 226

-2020 218 9 227
+2020 \$ 218 9 227

-\$ 427 26 453

-• ·
+\$ 218 9 227